arnorb/residencynow/README.md

 ## Features

 - Connect to Google Sheets to fetch resident data
+- Select from multiple buildings (sheets) in a single Google Spreadsheet
 - Generate alphabetically sorted resident lists on A4 paper
 - Create mailbox labels with apartment numbers and resident names
 - Export as PDF for printing